The lazy person’s guide to spinach pie. These spinach feta brownies recipe will satisfy all your spanakopita cravings in a delicious and quick way!

 Well as you might have guessed there is no chocolate in this recipe.
-It is a savory type of bar that is one of the most delicious and easy things I’ve made.
-Yes, that good.
-It’s got major spanakopita vibes.
+It is a savory type of bar that is one of the most delicious and easy things I’ve ever made.
+Yes, THAT good.
+It’s got ALL the spanakopita vibes.
 My family devoured them in less than 15 minutes.
 I guess we need to double the batch next time.

 ingredients: